 The most popular approach for both mobile (head-mounted) and remote (stationary) eye tracking is video-based method.
-A typical setting for videobased eye tracking includes relatively inexpensive cameras and image processing hardware and software to calculate the point of regard in real-time.
+A typical setting for video-based eye tracking includes relatively inexpensive cameras and image processing hardware and software to calculate the point of regard in real-time.
 To compute the point of regard, the corneal reflection of the light source which is typically infra-red is measured relative to the location of the pupil center.
-[52]
+[50]

-During the mid-1970s, electrooculography (EOG) (e.g. [33]) was the most popular approach for tracking eye movements [52].
-A typical EOG system includes electrodes placed around the ocular cavity to measure changes in the electric potential field caused by eye movements [32].
+During the mid-1970s, electrooculography (EOG) (e.g. [30]) was the most popular approach for tracking eye movements [50].
+A typical EOG system includes electrodes placed around the ocular cavity to measure changes in the static fields due to the eye's dipole potential [29].
 By analyzing the signal generated from changes in the electric potential field, the system can detect relative eye movements.